Problem

 IAM Model

-Each target account exposes a role trusted by the central account.
+Each target account exposes a role that trusts the central account.

 Trust policy (target account)